 So, you’ve decided to take an exciting new step in your life and relocate.
 You may be feeling stressed and overwhelmed with the scheduling, packing, and expenses that go into moving – after all, relocating is considered one of the top stressors a person will experience in their life.
 Whether you’re relocating for a job, moving closer to family, or just wanting to start over, important steps in the relocation process can often be overlooked.
 That’s why we’ve created the ultimate guide to relocating, including steps to take before, during, and after the move.

 Become better acquainted with your new community by researching the local culture, weather trends, cost of living, public transportation, while also finding out how much house you can afford in different neighborhoods.
 If you have any relatives or friends who live in the city, reach out to them for any suggestions or advice.
-Familiarizing yourself with the new area will help you begin thinking like a local in no time.
+Also, depending on the state you are moving to, there can be great incentives available that can help sweeten the deal to get you to relocate.
+Familiarizing yourself with the new location will help you begin thinking like a local in no time.

 Find the best neighborhood for you